Bears-R-Us/arkouda/pydoc/usage/indexing.rst

       >>> A
       array([0, 1, 42, 3, 4, 42, 6, 7, 8, 9])

-Assignment with a logical index vector is not supported, but will be soon.
+Assignment with a logical index is also supported. needs an example to be added here.